rfilmyer/tapchat/README.md

 ------------------

 Running tapchat for the first time will prompt you for a port to run on, and generate an SSL certificate.
-This configuration info will be stored in the `.tapchat` folder in your home directory.
+This configuration info will be stored in the `.tapchat` folder in your home directory (for Macs, it will be in `~/Library/Application Support/Tapchat`).

+The setup process will generate a self-signed certificate titled `tapchat.pem`.
+Feel free to replace this with your own certificate.

 Planned Changes for my fork
 ---------------------------

 Haven't worked with coffeescript before, so nothing major:

- * Custom SSL Certificates - It's 2016, so that means that trusted SSL certs are easy to get with [LetsEncrypt](https://letsencrypt.org).
-Why not add the ability to use one instead of a shady self-signed cert?
  * Custom CSS and Themes - Add a dropdown menu for themes (including the ability to add your own CSS)
  * /msg - How the hell else am I supposed to identify to NickServ!?
+ * Use a more secure password hashing algorithm (as opposed to one that's been deprecated!)